DenisMarie/Eg9PP_Ganoderma/README.md

   4. MappingQTL.R -- function to map resistance QTL

 Data:
-  1. KIN_Eg9PP_10.Rdata -- list of IBD matrices for the 10th positions
+  1. KIN_Eg9PP_10.Rdata -- list of IBD matrices for the 10 first positions
-  2. Eg9PP_Phenotypes -- matrix with survival times, censoring indicators, and additional covariates for all palms
+  2. Eg9PP_Phenotypes -- matrix with survival times, censoring indicators, and additional covariates for all palm trees
-  3. Eg9PP_Phenotypes_Mapping -- matrix with survival times, censoring indicators, and additional covariates for fully genotyped palms
+  3. Eg9PP_Phenotypes_Mapping -- matrix with survival times, censoring indicators, and additional covariates for fully genotyped palm trees
   4. Eg9PP_Pedigree: matrix with palm, father, and mother identifiers